Egghead27/odin-recipes/README.md

 # odin-recipes
-First Project for 'The Odin Project'
+First Project for 'The Odin Project'.
+Learning to use basic HTML to make my first website.